View Associated Notes

 The thresholds for the Medicare safety nets are indexed on 1 January each year.

-Individuals are automatically registered with the Department of Human Services for the safety nets, however couples and families are required to register in order to be recognised as a family for the purposes of the safety nets.
+Individuals are automatically registered with the Services Australia for the safety nets, however couples and families are required to register in order to be recognised as a family for the purposes of the safety nets.
 In most cases, registered families have their expenses combined to reach the safety net thresholds.
 This may help to qualify for safety net benefits more quickly.
-Registration forms can be obtained from the Department of Human Services offices, or completed at www.humanservices.gov.au.
+Registration forms can be obtained from Services Australia, or completed at www.servicesaustralia.gov.au.
 If you have already registered it is important to ensure your details are up to date.

 Limiting rule for patient claims